decentraland/snapshots-fetcher/etc/snapshots-fetcher.api.md

 // Warnings were encountered during analysis:
 //
+// src/index.ts:164:5 - (ae-forgotten-export) The symbol "ISnapshotStorageComponent" needs to be exported by the entry point index.d.ts
-// src/types.ts:58:3 - (ae-forgotten-export) The symbol "DeployableEntity" needs to be exported by the entry point index.d.ts
+// src/types.ts:59:3 - (ae-forgotten-export) The symbol "DeployableEntity" needs to be exported by the entry point index.d.ts
-// src/types.ts:214:3 - (ae-forgotten-export) The symbol "SyncJob" needs to be exported by the entry point index.d.ts
+// src/types.ts:222:3 - (ae-forgotten-export) The symbol "SyncJob" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)